Bravos-Power/pyoframe/docs/learn/get-started/basic-example/example.md

     possible while still consuming at least 50 grams of protein.
 How many blocks of tofu ($4 each, 18g of protein) and cans of chickpeas ($3 each, 15g of protein) should you buy?

-Click on the :material-plus-circle: buttons below to understand the Pyoframe solution.
+Click on the :material-plus-circle: buttons below to understand the code, and then run it on your computer.

 ```python
 import pyoframe as pf